-If the count of individual advantages (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (13 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 80D is the clear winner of the contest (14 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon G7 X vs Panasonic TZ100